 The new look Veteran Gold Card is being issued by the DVA to eligible recipients in a phased rollout during 2020.
 All other benefits and entitlements will remain unchanged.
 The card will replace all existing DVA gold health cards and is being sent to card holders before their health card expires.

 If you are eligible, you will need to carry your DVA Veteran Gold Card or DVA Gold Health Card as proof of entitlement.

-With the current NSW Health advice.
+With the current COVID-19 health warnings, seniors and vulnerable members of the community are advised to adhere to NSW Health advice.
 Please don’t leave home unless it’s absolutely necessary.